Woman enjoying yoga on the beach at sunset

-Exercise is essential for overall health, and your mental and behavioral health is no exception.
-Individuals with anxiety will benefit from moving their bodies regularly.
+Exercise is essential for overall health, and your mental and behavioral health is no exception, especially if you're struggling with anxiety or panic attacks.
+In fact, individuals with anxiety are proven to benefit from moving their bodies regularly!
 But which type of exercise is best for you?
-This guide will help you understand your exercise options, as well as some other methods for managing your anxiety.
+Maybe you enjoy running, or the slower pace of yoga, or perhaps something else entirely.
+This guide will help you understand the best exercise for anxiety, as well as some other methods for managing anxiety.

 What Exercise Helps Anxiety Best?